chiayi0327/Autoupdate-Security-Groups-IP-ranges-via-Lambda/README.md

 ### Update Security Groups
 A Lambda function for updating the cloudfront EC2 security group ingress rules with the CloudFront IP range changes.

+### Note
+This code is not written by me, it is from AWS.

 ## Set up
 ### 建立 4 個Security Group